Neskens121/Calculator-App/Log.md

 Today's Progress: improved functionality, eliminate zero on start and double operators Plan for tommorow: fix operator on the end, improve appearance of calc

+Day 6: January 08, 2017

+Today's Progress: added two audio elements and apropriate event listeners to activate them when button get clicked Plan for tommorow: fix operator on the end, improve appearance of calc
+Thoughts: change that awful/tests/ sounds and hide audio elements